mdozmorov/Programming_notes/README.md

 - [Git basics](https://www.golinuxcloud.com/git-basics/) by GoLinuxCloud

+- [Getting starting with Git](https://github.com/BioinfGuru/gitTutorial) - a collection of resources on working with Git and Github.

 - [Software Carpentry course on git](https://swcarpentry.github.io/git-novice/)

 - [Happy Git and GitHub for the useR](http://happygitwithr.com/) by Jenny Bryan